God and Stephen Hawking. Is Quantum Cosmology God’s Undertaker?

 So, to understand how quantum cosmology could be used as a theory that explains the existence of the universe, it’s crucial to focus on three key elements:

-- The existence of our universe with its unique attributes — the phenomenon that needs to be explained.
+1. The existence of our universe with its unique attributes—the phenomenon that needs to be explained.

-- The universal wave function — the mathematical construct that provides the explanation.
+2. The universal wave function—the mathematical construct that provides the explanation.

-- The Wheeler-DeWitt equation and the mathematical process for solving it — the justification for using the universal wave function as an explanation for the universe.
+3. The Wheeler-DeWitt equation and the mathematical process for solving it—the justification for using the universal wave function as an explanation for the universe.

-Stephen Hawking developed a quantum cosmological model based on the Wheeler-DeWitt equation to describe the universe as a consequence of a fundamental physical theory — a theory of quantum cosmology.
-His primary goal was to determine the wave function of the entire universe by solving the Wheeler-DeWitt equation.
-By doing so, he could calculate the probability of a universe like ours, with its specific gravitational field, coming into existence.
-If that probability showed that our universe is possible or even probable, Hawking would consider the existence of the universe to be explained by a fundamental theory of physics.
+Stephen Hawking developed a quantum cosmological model based on the Wheeler-DeWitt equation to describe the universe as a consequence of a theory of quantum cosmology.
+His primary goal was to determine the wave function of the entire universe, a mathematical expression that encapsulates all possible states of the universe.
+By solving the Wheeler-DeWitt equation with a specific “no-boundary” condition, they calculated the relative probabilities of different universes emerging, including one like ours with its specific gravitational field and physical properties.
+If the probability for our universe is non-zero, Hawking argued this could provide a fundamental explanation for the universe’s existence grounded in the laws of quantum physics

-Together, Hartle and Hawking developed a formula that described a universe without a clear beginning— the so-called “wave function of the universe” that encompasses the entire past, present, and future.
-This concept challenges traditional notions of creation and, consequently, the idea of a creator.
-In essence, they discovered a solution to the Wheeler-DeWitt equation that produced a universal wave function capable of generating a universe such as ours.
+Together, Hartle and Hawking developed a formula that described a universe without a clear beginning, the so-called “wave function of the universe,” which encompasses the entire spacetime in a timeless quantum description.
+Their approach to the Wheeler-DeWitt equation suggested that space and time could emerge smoothly from a quantum state—specifically through a path integral over compact, boundaryless Euclidean geometries—bypassing the need for a singularity like in the traditional Big Bang model.
+This concept challenges notions of creation and, consequently, the idea of a creator.
+In essence, they found a solution to the Wheeler-DeWitt equation that yields a universal wave function describing a self-contained universe like ours.

 The Limitations of Imaginary Time in Explaining the Universe

-Using imaginary time, Hawking developed a “no boundary” model of the universe’s beginning to avoid a cosmological singularity — an absolute beginning — while still maintaining a finite past.
-His model illustrated the initial segment of spacetime as rounded off, similar to how the South Pole represents the “beginning” of Earth, with various circles of latitude playing the role of time.
-Just as you cannot ask what is south of the South Pole, it also becomes nonsensical to ask what came before the rounded-off section of the initial segment of spacetime.
+This reimagining led to Hawking’s famous “no boundary” proposal.
+This model avoided a cosmological singularity (a beginning in time), while still preserving a finite past.
+He envisioned the early universe as having a rounded geometry, much like the curved surface of the Earth.
+In this analogy, the South Pole represents the “beginning” of the universe, and the circles of latitude represent the passage of time.
+Just as it is meaningless to ask what lies south of the South Pole, it becomes nonsensical to ask what occurred “before” the rounded-off section of spacetime in Hawking’s model.
 This model implies no need for a beginning as such, yet the past remains finite.

-Hawking’s proposal also created the widespread impression that he had refuted the Kalam (first cause) cosmological argument for God’s existence.
-He presented this model as a challenge to the argument’s second premise: “the universe began to exist.”
+Hawking’s proposal sparked widespread belief that he had dismantled the Kalam cosmological argument for God’s existence, particularly its claim that “the universe began to exist.”
 By the 1990s, Hawking single-handedly began to shift perceptions about the Big Bang Theory’s implications.

 Questioning the Absence of a Singularity in Hawking and Hartle’s Universe Model

-When applying this concept to the universe’s history, Hawking and Hartle adapted the path-integral approach to encompass all conceivable historical trajectories or ‘paths’ that the universe might have taken.
-This led them to propose a finite but boundaryless universe, utilising complex (imaginary) time paths, which contrasts with the singular origin posited by classical Big Bang Theory.
+When applying this concept to the universe’s history, Hawking and Hartle adapted the path-integral approach to account for all conceivable historical trajectories or ‘paths’ that the universe might have taken.
+This led them to propose a finite but boundaryless universe, utilising complex (imaginary) time paths, which contrasts with the singular origin suggested by classical Big Bang Theory.
 In their model, they construct a ‘universal wave function’ within ‘superspace’, a conceptual framework representing all possible geometries and matter configurations of the universe.
-This includes calculating the probabilities of various universe configurations, thereby encompassing the likelihood of universes like ours emerging.
+This includes calculating the probabilities of various universe configurations, thereby including the likelihood of universes like ours emerging.

 Constraints on Mathematical Freedom: The Role of Information in Quantum Cosmological Models